con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rdo rje ral gris ma lus gcod/ /
 > rdo rje kun 'chang rdo rje can/ /
 > rdo rje gcig pu g.yul sel ba/ /
 > 	% mtshon du rdo rje'i - monlam; ral gri - monlam;

-Wielding as his weapon a vajra arrow,
+Wielding a vajra arrow as his weapon,
-With his vajra sword, slashing thoroughly,
+While slashing thoroughly, with vajra sword,
-Holder of all vajras, vajra bearer,
+Upholding every vajra, vajra bearing,
-The sole vajra bearer, removing conflict, (72)
+With but a single vajra, ending conflict, (72)

 * 72a: VV arrows marked with a vajra; VM vajra-like bow and arrow.
 * 72c: The Sanskrit text, confirmed by Vilāsavajra, reads *viśvavajradhara*, i.e. 'holder of the crossed vajra'.
 Both Tibetan translations have either understood viśva in the sense of 'all', or have read something like *sarvavajradhara* in its place.
 * 72c: The Sanskrit text reads ekavajrī, which VV interprets as a *karmadhāraya*.
 This is perhaps not the first understanding one would arrive at from *rdo rje gcig bu*, but maybe it's possible.
 * On *raṇaṃjaha* and *jahāti*, see Edgerton's entries (he suggests the meanings 'removes' 'abolishes').
 Dhātupāṭha 3.9: *hā* = *tyāge*.